OlibabaTV/Introduction-to-GitHub/README.md

 ### 2. **Clone the Repository**

-Once you are done with the fork request, you copy the repository URL,
+Once you are done with the fork request, you copy the repository URL using the cloning guide above,
 1. Open your **Git CMD** and paste the URL

-syntax:
+syntax
 ```
  git clone [copied url] hit the enter key
  ```